Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: The moduli space of parahoric torsors and the main theorem

 It is clear that $\chi$ gives a representation of the group $\pi$.
-Since $\rho$ is irreducible, and the image of $\chi$ contains a dense subgroup, the composition $\rho \circ \chi$ gives an irreducible representation of $\pi$ in the unitary group $U(n)$.
-Therefore, it gives a {\it stable} $\Gamma$-linearized vector bundle, which comes as the extension of structure group of a $H$-bundle.
-This completes the proof of the Proposition. \begin{flushright} {\it q.e.d} \end{flushright}
+Since $H$ is {\em simple}, $\rho$ is irreducible, and the image of $\chi$ contains a dense subgroup, the composition $\rho \circ \chi$ gives an irreducible representation of $\pi$ in the unitary group $U(n)$.
+Therefore, it gives a {\it stable} $\Gamma$--linearized vector bundle, which comes as the extension of structure group of a $H$--bundle.
+This completes the proof of the Proposition. \end{proof}